daun/TemplateEngineLatte/README.md

 ## Extending Latte

 It is possible to extend Latte after it has been initialized by the module.
-Hook the method `TemplateEngineLatte::initLatte` to register custom macros, filters, functions etc.
+Hook the method `TemplateEngineLatte::initLatte` to register custom tags, filters, functions etc.

 Here is an example how you can use the provided hook to add custom macros and filters.